mvazquezc/scc-fun/demo4/README.md

     supplementalGroups:
       type: RunAsAny
     ~~~
-2. We are going to re-use the deployment from the previous lab, let's patch it to clean the `FSGroup` configuration:
+2. Scale the deployment to 0:

         ~~~sh
+        oc -n ${NAMESPACE} scale deployment reversewords-app-storage --replicas 0
+        ~~~

+3. We are going to re-use the deployment from the previous lab, let's patch it to clean the `FSGroup` configuration:

+    ~~~sh
     oc -n ${NAMESPACE} patch deployment reversewords-app-storage -p '{"spec":{"template":{"spec":{"securityContext":null}}}}'
     ~~~
-3. Now we can add the `supplementalGroup` config:
+4. Now we can add the `supplementalGroup` config:

     ~~~sh
     oc -n ${NAMESPACE} patch deployment reversewords-app-storage -p '{"spec":{"template":{"spec":{"securityContext":{"supplementalGroups":[3000]}}}}}'
     ~~~

-4. If we check the group assigned to our pod we will see how it got assigned the secondary group `3000`:
+5. Scale the deployment to 1:

         ~~~sh
+        oc -n ${NAMESPACE} scale deployment reversewords-app-storage --replicas 1
+        ~~~

+5. If we check the group assigned to our pod we will see how it got assigned the secondary group `3000`:

+    ~~~sh
     oc -n ${NAMESPACE} exec -ti deployment/reversewords-app-storage -- id
     ~~~

     > **NOTE**: Group 5000 is still being assigned because the SCC force our pods to run with a group from the 5000-6000 range.
-It won't affect to the storage mounts though.

     ~~~
     uid=1024(1024) gid=0(root) groups=0(root),3000,5000
     ~~~

 5. If we check the storage we mounted we will see a couple things:

-    1. The directory is owned by the original owner (`6000` from our previous lab) instead of the SupplementalGroup and still has the `SETGID` bit enabled.
+    1. The directory is owned by the FSgroup id (`5000`) instead of the SupplementalGroup and still has the `SETGID` bit enabled.

         ~~~sh
         oc -n ${NAMESPACE} exec -ti deployment/reversewords-app-storage -- ls -ld /mnt/
         ~~~

         ~~~
         drwxrwsrwt.
-3 root 6000 133 Feb 12 11:25 /mnt/
+3 root 5000 133 Feb 12 11:25 /mnt/
         ~~~

     2. When we create a file it gets created with our UID and the GID from the folder (remember the SETGID):